-There is disabled access both in the Regional rail station and Sants-Estacio Metro station.
+There is access for people with a disability both in the Regional rail station and Sants-Estació Metro station.

 Sants station facilities include: a tourism office, cash dispensers (including the bank.
 'Caixa Catalunya'), a pharmacy, a large newsagent (Tabac), Kodak photo shop, various gift shops including Swatch and Natura, sports shops, children's shops, a virtual games area, Barcelona FC shop, a flower kiosk and a large cafeteria.